SIBarcodeNetwork/ReadtheDocsMaster/Docs/geneious_intro.rst

-Geneious introduction
+Geneious Prime introduction
 =====================

-Geneious layout
+Geneious Prime layout
 ---------------

-Here is the layout of the Geneious window.
+Here is the layout of the Geneious Prime window.

 .. image:: /images/geneious_layout.png

-The **Toolbar** is found at the top of the Geneious window, and contains a variety of buttons including Back, Forward, Tree, Support and so on.
+The **Toolbar** is found at the top of the Geneious Prime window, and contains a variety of buttons including Back, Forward, Tree, Support and so on.

-The Geneious window is further divided into a number of panels including the **Document Table**, **Document Viewer**, **Options Panel**.
+The Geneious Prime window is further divided into a number of panels including the **Document Table**, **Document Viewer**, **Options Panel**.
 The size of each panel can be adjusted by clicking on the border and dragging to the desired size.

 On the right-hand side is the **Help and Tutorial Panel**, where you can read a number of tutorials and also search for help in other topics.